Faresincode/updated-input-validation-library/README.md

 🖨️ clsPrint — Public Methods
 --------------------------------

-static void Print(string text); — Print a string to the console. static string Tabs(int count); — Return tab spacing for indentation. static void PrintPrimeNumbers(int from, int to); — Print all prime numbers in a range. static void PrintEvenNumbers(int from, int to); — Print even numbers in a range. static void PrintOddNumbers(int from, int to); — Print odd numbers in a range. static void PrintPerfectNumbers(int from, int to); — Print perfect numbers in a range. static void PrintPalindromeNums(int from, int to); — Print palindrome numbers in a range. static void PrintFibonatchiSerie(int number); — Print a Fibonacci sequence. static void PrintFirstLetterOfWords(string s); — Print the first letter of each word. static void PrintVowels(string s); — Print all vowels in a string. static void PrintEachWord(string s); — Print each word on a new line. static void SaveStringToFile(string filename, string text); — Save text to a file.
+static void Print(string text);                         // Print a string to the console static string Tabs(int count);                          // Return tab spacing for indentation static void PrintPrimeNumbers(int from, int to);        // Print all prime numbers in a range static void PrintEvenNumbers(int from, int to);         // Print even numbers in a range static void PrintOddNumbers(int from, int to);          // Print odd numbers in a range static void PrintPerfectNumbers(int from, int to);      // Print perfect numbers in a range static void PrintPalindromeNums(int from, int to);      // Print palindrome numbers in a range static void PrintFibonatchiSerie(int number);           // Print a Fibonacci sequence static void PrintFirstLetterOfWords(string s);          // Print the first letter of each word static void PrintVowels(string s);                      // Print all vowels in a string static void PrintEachWord(string s);                    // Print each word on a new line static void SaveStringToFile(string filename, string text); // Save text to a file

 clsInputValidate
 --------------------------------